erik429/ShutgunGame/README.md

 ## 🛠️ Features

-✅ **Real-Time Graphics**: Dynamic rendering for bullets, explosions, and shields.
-✅ **AI Opponent**: Intelligent AI that reacts strategically.
-✅ **Diverse Mechanics**: Shoot, block, reload, or use the powerful shotgun.
+✅ **Real-Time Graphics**: Dynamic rendering for bullets, explosions, and shields. (insane animations, many fps) ✅ **AI Opponent**: Intelligent AI that reacts strategically. (very much intelligent) ✅ **Diverse Mechanics**: Shoot, block, reload, or if enought bullets use the powerful shotgun.
 ✅ **Shops and Slots**: Earn money to upgrade abilities or test your luck in slots.
-✅ **Immersive Sound Effects**: Includes shooting, reloading, and victory sounds.
+(I'm bad @ math the slotmachine is OP.
+You will most likely profit.

 ---

 ## 🚀 How It Works

 👾 The game pits you against an AI opponent in rounds of duels.
-🎮 Players must choose their actions carefully to outsmart the opponent.
-🎯 Victory grants money, which can be used in shops or slots to enhance gameplay.
+🎯 Victory grants money, which can be used in shops or slots

 Steps:
 1. 🎯 **Shoot**: Attempt to hit your opponent.